quotidian-ennui/bitbucket-pr/README.md

   - Remember to give yourself write access to pull requests.
   - If you use -D a lot then you may well need to have repository write access as well.
 - If you don't like emojis (or they don't display in your terminal): `export BB_PR_DISABLE_EMOJIS=true`
+- If you want to tune to 'poll-interval' (for `merge-after-build`): `export BB_PR_POLL_INTERVAL_SECS=30`
+  - Will you get rate-limited by Atlassian
+  - Are your _builds that fast_ in which case isn't merge-after-build an irrelevancy?

 ```bash
 export BITBUCKET_USER=my_bitbucket_username || my_atlassian_email_address